LaunchCodeEducation/data-analysis/src/chapters/class-relationships/exercises.rst

 6. The number of times the book has been checked out.
 7. Whether the book has been discarded.

-Headquarters also needs you to track certain actions that you must perform when books get out of date.
-First, for a manual, the book must be thrown out if it is over 5 years old.
-Second, for a novel, the book should be thrown out if it has been checked out over 100 times.
+Headquarters also needs you to track certain actions that you must perform when books get out of date:

+1. For a manual, the book must be thrown out if it is over 5 years old.
+2. For a novel, the book should be thrown out if it has been checked out over 100 times.

 Part One: Create Your Classes
 -----------------------------